igmk/flight-phase-separation/README.md

 # flight-phase-separation

-We try to include a github action to compile all yamls into one single file.
+We still try to include a github action to compile all yamls into one single file.